 Two years before the pandemic, polls reported that between 65% and 80% of the U.S. population was living paycheck to paycheck.
 For the majority of Americans, hard times have long been a way of life.
 Some work multiple low-wage jobs, others face the squeeze of stagnant wages and rising costs of living.
 What does daily life look in economically stressed communities?
 I talked with people across Appalachia, at Standing Rock and Wind River Reservations and in the bustling city of Oakland, California.
 Their voices offer a wide range of experiences that complicate dominant national narratives about economic struggles.

 Yet Living on the Edge is about more than individual experiences.
 It’s about a nation in a deep economic and moral crisis.
 It’s about the long-standing collusion between government and corporations that prioritizes profits over people, over the environment, and over the nation’s well-being.
 It’s about how racism, sexism, violence and the pandemic shape daily experience in struggling communities.
 And ultimately, it is a book about hope that lays out a vision for the future as honest as it is ambitious.
 Most people in the book are not progressives; none are radicals.
 They’re hard-working people who know from experience that the current system is unsustainable.
 Across the country people described the need for a living wage, accessible health care, immigration reform, and free education.
 Their voices make a timely and important contribution to national conversations on inequality.
-Forthcoming from Polity.
-Release date September 24 in the UK; October 22 in North America.
-E-book September 24th.
+E-book available now.
+Release date for bound books in the UK September 24; in North America November 8.